tyriaa/ChatbotWithNLP/README.md

 # ChatbotWithNLP
-Chatbot With NLP (HTML/ CSS/ Tensorflow)
+Chatbot With NLP (HTML/ CSS/ Tensorflow/ nltk/ Keras) #NeuralNetwork

 TO USE IT :

 - Downloads all files and put them together in the same folder.

 - Change the directory in "main.py" to use it